Nedudi/swd/README.md

 * Adaptive algoritm that can learn personal factors (Automaic adaptation to partiqular face, voice, camera, microphone)
 * Try to implement different work modes for different kinds of disability (Detection of eyes, apple of the eyes, tang, eyebrows)

-## Why it is important to finish
+## Why it is still important to finish
 -----------
 We hope it will make a web avaliable for people with different kinds disabilities in every place on the planet.
 It will help them to live and grow socially, share thair position and feelings, give them a way to get a new emotions from everyday life.

-that is a very huge inspiration

 ## Who we are
 -----------